Ethiopian insurgents would ‘join forces’ to overthrow Abiy’s government.

 “To counteract the adverse consequences of the Abiy Ahmed rule on the peoples of Ethiopia… and in acknowledgment of the enormous need to collaborate and combine forces towards a safe transition in the country,” the nine organisations said.

-It’s uncertain whether the alliance, known as the United Front of Ethiopian Federalist and Confederalist Forces, would have an impact on the conflict’s direction, which Abiy’s government has labeled “an existential struggle.”
+It’s uncertain whether the United Front of Ethiopian Federalist and Confederalist Forces, as it’s known, would have an impact on the conflict, which Abiy’s administration has dubbed “an existential struggle.”

 According to one diplomat who follows security issues, the TPLF and the OLA, which the government officially listed as terrorist organisations in May, are well-known, but the alliance’s other seven members remain unknown.